dessertplanet/druid/src/web-druid/README.md

 # druid web

-A web-based editor and REPL for [monome crow](https://github.com/monome/crow) using the Web Serial API.
+A web-based editor and REPL for [monome crow](https://github.com/monome/crow) and compatible devices like [blackbird](https://github.com/TomWhitwell/Workshop_Computer) using the Web Serial API.
 Inspired by [maiden](https://github.com/monome/maiden), the norns web editor.

 ## Overview